WBFO: HD Radio programming

 A musical satellite feed called "Exponential" had been carried on the HD2 digital subchannel.
-That was replaced by a satellite-fed jazz service called "JazzWorks."
-In November 2021, JazzWorks was moved to 94.5 WNED-FM-HD2 to make way for "The Bridge," an adult album alternative format.
+That was replaced by a satellite-fed jazz service called "JazzWorks".
+In November 2021, JazzWorks was moved to 94.5 WNED-FM-HD2 to make way for "The Bridge", an adult album alternative format.

 A third subchannel, HD3, carried NPR news and information programs at different times than they were heard on the main channel.
 This was eliminated when "JazzWorks" was added to HD3.
 On June 23, 2024, WBFO launched a Spanish language public radio format on its HD3 subchannel, branded as "Radio Bilingüe".
-Fulltime jazz programming is now heard on a subchannel of 94.5 WNED-FM.